reasonwithoutrestraint/site/Original/Metaethical Overview.md

 Moral claims are truth-apt (applicable to normativity generally)

-Non-cognitivism: moral are not truth apt
+1. Non-cognitivism: moral are not truth apt

-Cognitivism: moral claims are truth-apt
+2. Cognitivism: moral claims are truth-apt

-### Metaphysical: Objectivism vs Subjectivism (mind-independence)
+### Ontology: Objective (mind-independent) truth conditions

+The ontological relation between moral facts and moral views:

+1. Anti-Realism: Moral facts are constituted by some relation to actual or hypothetical moral views
+    - The relation is *identity* to the *actual* moral views of a person (simple subjectivism).
+    - The relation is *identity* to the *hypothetical* moral views of an *ideal* agent (ideal observer).
+    - The relation is *entailment* from one's moral views (constructivism).
+2. Realism: Moral facts are ontologically prior to, and can explain, moral views
+    - The moral facts are natural facts.
-Whether moral facts are independent of moral beliefs (actual or hypothetical).
+    - The moral facts are non-natural facts.

-Simple Subjectivism: moral facts depend on an agent's actual moral beliefs (subjectivism)

-Sophisticated subjectivism: moral facts depend on hypothetical moral beliefs (ideal dispositionalism) (realism?)

-Mind-independent objectivism: moral facts are independent of any actual/hypothetical moral beliefs (naturalism, non-naturalism, fitting attiude) (realism)

-Mind-dependent objectivism: moral facts are constitutive features of practical reasoning (constructivism) (realism?)
+    - The moral facts are secondary properties.

-### Universalism vs Relativism

-Relativism: there are no moral norms applicable to all rational beings

-Universalism: there are at least some moral norms applicable to all rational bings
+Third option that no one accepts: moral facts are ontologically prior to moral views, but cannot explain any moral views.
+In that case, we are not in causal contact with moral facts.
+Thus, we have no reason to believe in them.

 ### Normativity: Categorical vs Hypothetical